HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/2023-01-10-ggsci-Colour-Palettes.md

 # Tron Legacy (Film)

-This palette is inspired by the colors used in Tron Legacy (创战纪).
+This palette is inspired by the colors used in *Tron Legacy*.
 It is suitable for displaying data when using a dark theme:

 ```R
 library("ggsci")